pato/goLED/README.md

-# LEDSerial
+# goLED
-### Collection of software for communicating with and controlling individually addressable LED strips
+### Collection of software for communicating with and controlling individually addressable LED strips written in golang

 Organized as follows